adapt-it/keyit/README.md

 ### Contribution guidelines ###

-* On iOS all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift code or, in the case of kitsui, Swift and SwiftUI code.
+* On iOS all interaction with SQLite is kept inside the file KITDAO.swift - the rest of the code is straight Swift and SwiftUI code.
   On Android all interaction with SQLite is kept inside the file KITDAO.kt - the rest of the code is straight Kotlin code.